mko11/CS1632_Spring2020/deliverables/2/README.md

 ## Submission

 Each pairwise group will submit the exercise *once* to GradeScope, by *one member* of the group.
 The submitting member will press the "View or edit group" link at the top-right corner of the assignment page after submission to add his/her partner.
-That way, the feedback will be accessible to both of you.
+That way, both of you will get a grade.
 I recommend that you divide the list of methods to implement / test into two halves and working on one half each.

-You will do two submissions for this exercise.
+You will do two submissions for this deliverable.

-1. You will create a github repository just for exercise 2.
+1. You will create a github repository just for deliverable 2.
 Add your partner as a collaborator so both of you have access.
 Make sure you keep the repository *PRIVATE* so that nobody else can access your repository.
 This applies to all future submissions for this course.
 Once you are done modifying code, don't forget to commit and push your changes to the github repository.
 When you are done, submit your github repository to GradeScope at the "Deliverable 2 GitHub" link.
 Once you submit, GradeScope will run the autograder to grade you and give feedback.
 If you get deductions, fix your code based on the feedback and resubmit.
 Repeat until you don't get deductions.

 1. Create a screenshot of code coverage stats given by your IDE of choice and name it code_coverage.png.
 Example: